 He says he’ll be forming a new cabinet in the days ahead.

 If there is a confirmed COVID-19 case in a school, public health contacts affected school community members directly.
 Regional health authorities also post school notifications on their websites, providing the date and type of notification (outbreak, cluster or exposure) for impacted schools.

 The Island Health school site can be found here.

 There is one school exposure posted for Island Health.
 The COVID-19 exposure was at Dover Bay Secondary at 6135 McGirr Road in Nanaimo on Nov.
 2 and Nov.
 5.

 Island Health’s COVID-19 data breaks down North, Central and South Island case counts and lists the number of days since any new lab-diagnosed cases.
 You can find the data here along with any public exposures.

 To see B.C.’s COVID-19 numbers by day and health authority, along with testing numbers, positivity rates and recoveries, visit the B.C.
 COVID-19 dashboard.
 The numbers are updated at 4:30 p.m.
 PT each weekday.

 To see a list of all provincial public COVID-19 exposures in the province, including links to exposures listed on health authority websites, visit the B.C.
 Centre for Disease Control website ( BC CDC) here.

-Watch Dr. Réka Gustafson, the deputy provincial health officer, and B.C.
-Health Minister Adrian Dix on Nov.
-2, 2020, below:
+Watch Dr. Bonnie Henry and Minister Adrian Dix on Nov.
+9: